Key points

-- Climate risk assessment is fundamental to accurate valuation and sound governance.
+- Climate risk assessment is fundamental to accurate real asset valuation and sound governance.

 - The gap between expert consensus and market pricing as it relates to climate risk assessments suggests systematic undervaluation across real estate portfolios.